-But in a last-minute change of heart, Netanyahu managed to strike a comprehensive deal to avert early elections entirely.
+But in a last-minute change of heart, Netanyahu managed to strike a deal to avert early elections entirely.

 After painstaking negotiations in the middle of the night, Netanyahu emerged from the room to address the Israeli press with his newfound political ally, former army chief of staff and defense minister Shaul Mofaz — who just weeks ago pledged to use his recent victory in the Kadima party as a counterweight to the prime minister.

 The result: Netanyahu is now leading the widest coalition in Israeli political history, with 94 seats in the 120 member Knesset under his leadership.

-Indeed, with his coalition now expanded, this was undoubtedly a major variable in his calculations.
+Indeed, with his coalition expanded, this was undoubtedly a major variable in his calculations.
 Netanyahu is a shrewd political operator who has learned from the mistakes he made during his previous tenure as prime minister in the 1990s.

-The only time Netanyahu and Palestinian leader Mahmoud Abbas met directly was during a brief summit in September 2010, which quickly collapsed over the Israeli prime minister’s refusal to extend a temporary Jewish settlement freeze.
+The only time Netanyahu and Palestinian leader Mahmoud Abbas met directly was during a brief summit in September 2010, which collapsed over the Israeli prime minister’s refusal to extend a temporary Jewish settlement freeze.

-It remains to be seen whether Netanyahu will indeed exploit his new coalition to make difficult but necessary decisions on the peace process, including the termination of all settlement activity on land that the Palestinians need for a future state of their own.
+It remains to be seen if Netanyahu will exploit his new coalition to make difficult but necessary decisions on the peace process, including the termination of all settlement activity on land that the Palestinians need for a future state of their own.